noahtalleyAFSP/2180-Video_Scribe_AISkill-POC/README.md

-# Video Scribe - Video Analysis System
+# Video Scribe - Advanced Video Analysis System

 ## Skill Description
 Video Scribe is an advanced AI-powered video analysis system that extracts detailed metadata from video content.
-It provides rich, structured information about scenes, objects, people, actions, and emotions, enabling comprehensive cataloging and search capabilities for video content.
+It provides rich, structured information about scenes, objects, people, actions, emotions, and themes, enabling comprehensive cataloging and search capabilities for video content.

 ## Goal of the Pipeline
 The goal is to transform raw video files into structured JSON metadata that describes the content in detail, with precise timestamped segments for better searchability and understanding.